 There are three different formats for the Hands-On Risk and Probability Show.
 The format you choose will depend on the number of students and their learning styles.

-Format 2: A two hour 'hands-on' session involving no more than 50 students for Key Stage 3-5, and no more than 30 students for Key Stage 2.
+Format 2: A two hour 'hands-on' session involving up to 30 students.
 The first hour will involve a circus of hands-on activities requiring students to hypothesise, experiment, and explain key concepts of probability and uncertainty.
 During the second hour, students will participate in the "Who Wants to be a Mathionaire?" game-show as in Format 1.
 A maximum of three sessions in a whole day and one session in a half day.

-Format 3: Repeated one hour 'hands-on' sessions involving no more than 50 students for Key Stage 3-5, and no more than 30 students for Key Stage 2.
+Format 3: Repeated one hour 'hands-on' sessions involving up to 30 students.
 The sessions may either be the circus of hands-on activities, or "Who Wants to be a Mathionaire?" game-show as in Format 2.
 A maximum of six sessions in a whole day and three sessions in a half day.
 This format is particularly suitable when students are involved in a carousel of short activities throughout the day.

 The accompanying Teachers' Pack gives links to complementary resources and ideas for follow-up activities, as well as outlining the learning outcomes of the Hands-On Risk and Probability Show and how it links to the National Curriculum.
 Complementary resources are also available on NRICH.
 The Hands-On Risk and Probability Show is co-ordinated and delivered by Dr James Grime.